When preparing any set of questions for use in the MQL, attention is drawn to Rule 2 of the Merseyside Quiz Leagues, which states that

 - subjects are shared evenly between the players

-- reflect the fact that there could be up to 4 attempts at a question and so the answer should not get significantly easier, the more attempts that are made
+- Remember to reflect the fact that there could be up to 4 attempts at a question and so the answer should not get significantly easier, the more attempts that are made.

 The temptation to share subjects evenly between the players can sometimes lead to 4 questions on a very narrow topic such that if one person is very familiar with the topic it gives them a significant advantage.
 For example, 4 questions on Opera might be acceptable, 4 questions on Puccini operas would probably be too narrow and 4 questions on Turandot unacceptable!!